-- Distances indicated are provided for safety and to ensure space for a good changeover. - The start line can be moved forward but MUST be a minimum of 4m from the reversaboard
+- Distances indicated are provided for safety and to ensure space for a good changeover. - The start line can be moved forward but MUST be a

-- All four team members sit on the team base mat. - The first runner from each team steps to the left of the mat and forward to the start line, ensuring that their feet remain behind the line directly facing the first hurdle.
+- The two team members sit on the team base mat. - The first runner from each team steps to the left of the mat and forward to the start line, ensuring that their feet remain behind the line directly facing the first hurdle.
 A crouched start is not permitted and hands may not be placed on the floor. - On the whistle they run and clear the three hurdles, turn on the Reversaboard at the far end of the hall and repeat the course in the opposite direction.
 Finally they turn on the Reversaboard next to the team base mat, turn and pass the baton / bean bag on to next runner, who will be standing waiting to receive it.
-The first runner returns to the team base mat and sits behind the rest of the team.
-The second and third runners proceed as the first runner. - The last runner must also complete the course as above, having turned on the Reversaboard next to the team base mat they should pass on the left hand side of the hurdle before they run through the finish line in the centre of the hall.
+The first runner returns to the team base mat and sits behind the rest of the team. - The second runner must also complete the course as above, having turned on the Reversaboard next to the team base mat they should pass on the left hand side of the hurdle before they run through the finish line in the centre of the hall.